caglaryalcin/shell-commands/README.md

 (all)
-New-MailboxExportRequest -Mailbox username -AcceptLargeDataLoss -BadItemLimit 150 -FilePath \\filepath\file.pst (The date is intermittent / The dates should be set according to the zone setting of the machine to be exported) New-MailboxExportRequest -ContentFilter {(Received -lt '07/26/2021') -and (Received -gt '07/05/2021')} -Mailbox "XxXxX" -Name username -FilePath \\filepath\inboxname.pst
+New-MailboxExportRequest -Mailbox username -AcceptLargeDataLoss -BadItemLimit 150 -FilePath \\filepath\file.pst (The date is intermittent / The dates should be set according to the zone setting of the machine to be exported) New-MailboxExportRequest -ContentFilter {(Received -lt '07/26/2021') -and (Received -gt '07/05/2021')} -Mailbox "ADusername" -Name nameishere -FilePath \\filepath\inboxname.pst
 (status export)
 Get-MailboxExportRequest
 (remove of completed)